Oregon Hazelnuts Nutrition

 Satisfy cravings and fuel your day with hazelnuts.
 In comparison to other tree nuts, hazelnuts rank among the highest in vitamin E, folate, monosaturated fat and proanthocyanidin.

 A handful of hazelnuts can do you good!

-Sort for keyword “hazelnuts” and food group “nut and seed products”.
+For specific nutrient profiles for natural, roasted and blanched hazelnuts search the USDA food composition database.
+Sort for keyword “hazelnuts” and food group “nut and seed products.”

 *Scientific evidence suggests but does not prove that eating 1.5 ounces per day of most nuts such as hazelnuts as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease.
 [See nutrition information for fat content.]